WongDarren/orchids-garden-v2/README.md

+# Orchids Garden v2

-# Next.js with TypeScript and Tailwind CSS Starter
+### Using Next.js with TypeScript and Tailwind CSS Starter

-This is a starter repository for building web applications with Next.js using TypeScript and Tailwind CSS.
+This is an app using the Next.js with TypeScript and Tailwind CSS Starter

 ## Features